felipelouza/mm-repair/Readme.md

 ## Column reordering

 For the column reordering algorithms, take a look at the `reordering` subfolder.
+Be warned that they only support input in `csv` format.

+---

+## Conversion betwenn different formats

+### conv/csvmat2bin.py
+Tool to convert a matrix in csv format into binary int32/float32/float64 format (possibly removing some trailing or leading rows/columns).
+All matrix entries are represented so the outfile has size `rows*cols*sizeof(entry)`.
+Note that when using the int32 or float32 output formats some information will be lost if the input values are not of the right type.

 ---